Borradaile Island

 Borradaile Island (66°35′S 162°45′E) is one of the Balleny Islands.
 It was the site of the first landing south of the Antarctic Circle, and features the "remarkable pinnacle" called Beale Pinnacle, near Cape Beale on its south-eastern coast, and Cape Scoresby on its north-western coast.

 Exploration

-Borradaile Island was discovered in February 1839 by John Balleny, who named it for W. Borradaile, one of the merchants who united with Charles Enderby in sending out the expedition.
+Borradaile Island was discovered in February 1839 by John Balleny, who named it for William Borradaile, one of the London merchants who united with Charles Enderby in sending out the expedition.
 The first landing on the island was by Captain Freeman of the cutter Sabrina on February 12, 1839, who landed briefly on a spit at the islands north-west corner.
 This was the first time a human set foot south of the Antarctic Circle.
 The island was not visited again until February 29, 1948, when a party of Australians, including Phillip Law and Stuart Campbell, landed at the same point from HMAS Wyatt Earp.